yoeriboven/qbixxassignment/docs/TestAssigment.md

 For the client view there is a design that needs to be recreated.

 <ins>Specifications</ins>
-- Use the following technology:
+- Please use the following technologies:
   - Vue.js
   - Inertia
   - Tailwind CSS